0xcryptosei/0xcryptosei/README.md

 ---

+> **Previously focused on building Polymarket trading bots and automated prediction-market strategies.**
+>
+> Built tools for **sniping, arbitrage, copy trading, and real-time wallet monitoring** on Polymarket.

+---

 ## About

-Building **Polymarket trading toolkits** — automated bots and monitoring systems for prediction markets on **Polymarket v2**.
+Building **automated trading tools and execution systems** for prediction markets and on-chain markets.

-Each repo is a focused tool: snipe short-cycle markets, capture cross-market inefficiencies, mirror profitable wallets, or track specific traders in real time.
-Designed for speed, automation, and production-style execution on the CLOB.
+Previously focused on **Polymarket bots**, developing different strategies around short-cycle markets, arbitrage, copy trading, and real-time trader monitoring.

+Each repo is a focused tool built around a specific trading workflow — from detecting opportunities and monitoring wallets to automated execution.

+Designed with a focus on **speed, automation, market data, and production-style execution**.

+---

+## Polymarket Trading Bots

 <table>
 <tr>